 Do you enjoy making candy?
-But, don’t understand when things go wrong?
-Wondering why it is important to measure temperature?
-Can’t figure out why your caramel turns out too soft and your fudge too hard?
+But, don’t understand what’s going on when things go wrong?
+Can’t figure out why your caramel turns out too soft, your fudge too hard, or your brittle sticky?

 Then this candy science course might be the perfect fit for you!